 There’s a lot of debate over when to hire an editor, and the right answer varies by the author and manuscript.
 Take stock of your abilities and resources as you decide what you most need.

-Now that we’ve established a common vocabulary, let’s look at the process of editing a book.
+Now that we’ve established a common vocabulary in book editing, let’s look at the book editing process.
 How can you take your manuscript from its first draft to the best book it can be?

 That’s right.
 The first step in editing your book is to do absolutely nothing.
 Put the book down and walk away for a couple of weeks.

 You need to separate yourself from the momentum that carried you through the initial composition.
-Then you can really see what’s on the page instead of the driving intention behind it.
+Then, you can dive into book editing and really see what’s on the page instead of the driving intention behind it.

 Engage with the text as a reader.
 If you picked it up, what would you find satisfying?
 What isn’t working yet?

-At this stage, don’t worry too much about individual sentences or scenes.
+At this stage of the book editing process, don’t worry too much about individual sentences or scenes.
 Focus on the bigger elements of the text.

 Start by redefining the story or argument.
 What’s this book about?
 You’ll want to keep this answer in front of you as you go through the rest of this book editing guide.